SACGF/shariant_docs/docs/integration/api/classification_json.md

 # API Variant Classification JSON

-Retrieving classification data by JSON is possible, but it is expect that the Shariant export page will offer a format more friendly to your curation system e.g. VCF, MVL.
+Retrieving classification data by JSON is possible, but it is expect that the [Variant Classification Download](../downloads/downloads) will offer a format more friendly to your curation system e.g. VCF, MVL.

 If the format you need is not available, contact us and we'll see if we can add it.